TheInvader360/chip8/readme.md

 Additional controls:

     P   - Pause or unpause emulation loop
-    O - One iteration of the emulation loop (step through while paused) I - Initialize (reset to a clean starting state)
+    O   - One iteration of the emulation loop (step through while paused) I   - Initialize (reset to a clean starting state) Esc - Exit